 Some of Africa's Most Powerful Kings, Queens, Warriors and Legends

 Africa is a region with a long and glorious history, with hundreds of distinct cultures and traditions.
-From the Egyptians to Zulus each culture has produced some of the greatest warriors and most powerful leaders in the world.
+From the Egyptians to Zulus, each culture produced some of the greatest warriors and most powerful leaders in the world.

-Even today people know that the Zulu warriors were exceptionally skilled in combat.
-The military innovations adopted by Shaka Zulu helped to cultivate their warrioir culture and was often able to negotiate with his adversaries.
-At the height of his ten-year reign Shaka ruled over 250,000 people and commanded more than 50,000 warriors.
+Even today, people know that the Zulu warriors were exceptionally skilled in combat.
+The military innovations adopted by Shaka Zulu helped to cultivate their warrior culture and was often able to negotiate with his adversaries.
+At the height of his ten-year reign, Shaka ruled more than 250,000 people and commanded more than 50,000 warriors.

 The King Shark